HappyChainDevs/happychain/docs/account.md

 On creation, the Happy Account uses a 2-out-of-2 share split between a social share and a local share.
-The social share is held by the HappyChain team, and it only uses it if you successfully authenticate with you social account.
+The social share is held by the HappyChain team, and it only uses it if you successfully authenticate with your social account.
 The local share is held on your browser's local storage.

 > We will switch to storing the local share into device's secure enclave for devices that have them
 > as soon as this becomes possible from the browser.